arbuckle/mango/README.md

 Caveats.
 --------
 Client-side templating requires diligent preparation of the page context in order to work reliably.
-If you're relying on Django's ability to follow foreign-key relations in the template, data will be missing and your template will fail to render as expected.
-So code like this *will not work* in a mango template:
+If you're counting on Django's ability to follow foreign-key relations in the template, data will be missing and *your template will fail to render as expected*.
+So code like this will not work in a mango template:

     {# Follow the author relation and get the avatar from the user's profile #}
     {{ post.author.profile.avatar }}